Unit 3. More about case

 |see-fact1 Lucy-acc-dat2 lion-acc-nom2.|

-To state that the statue or the door is moving of its own accord, we need to specify it as the agent of the movement.
+To state that the statue moves itself, we can make the sentence self-transpoting with a pronoun.
+To state that the statue or the door is moving of its own accord (which is subtly different), we need to specify it as the agent of the movement.
 We will learn how to do this shortly.

-The nominative of a perceptual verb denotes the sender of the (visual, auditory) information, the accusative the information itself (the image, sound, etc., as in ‘this tastes good’ above).
+The nominative of a perceptual verb denotes the sender of the (visual, auditory, olfactory) information, the accusative the information itself (the image, sound, taste, etc., as in ‘this tastes good’ above).

 |see-fact1 Lucy-acc-dat2 lion-acc-acc2.|